IgniteUI/igniteui-docfx/en/components/date-picker.md

 ---
-title: Angular Date Picker | Date Picker | Infragistics
+title: Angular Date Picker Component | Date Picker | Infragistics
 _description: Learn how to use a functionality to select a date from a calendar to your web application with Ignite UI for Angular Date Picker control.
 _keywords: angular date picker, angular component, ignite ui for angular
 ---